AndresHaukur/KEST3NL-lokaverkefni/README.md

 # KEST3NL-lokaverkefni
 Lokaverkefni í áfanganum KEST3NL í Tækniskólanum

-# Hlutir til að gera
+# Things to do

-- [ ] Install and configure the server1, client1 and client2 with hostnames and domain as ddp.is.
+- [x] Install and configure the server1, client1 and client2 with hostnames and domain as ddp.is.
 The FQDN will be (server1.ddp.is) for server1, client1.ddp.is for client1 and client2.ddp.is for
 client2.
 - [ ] configure the server1 with static IP Address, from the IP Address block 192.168.100.0/24.